racerxdl/CLReproject/README.md

 PS: Please be kind, that was my first OpenCL program!

+It started as just a Reprojection Tool.
+Now it does False Color Generation too, and under 500 ms!
-For anyone that doesn't know what I'm talking about, it basically gets a image like this:
+For anyone that doesn't know what I'm talking about, it basically gets a two images like this:

 ![Source Image](images/original.jpg "Source Image")